 Building Content Marketing as a Capability is the Answer

 Marketing teams try everything except the most obvious.
-They don’t write the content.
+Marketing teams refuse to write their own content.
 Seasoned marketing staffs consider writing beneath them.
 They see it as an entry level task or someone else’s job.
 This is in sharp contrast to this response from the CMO of IBM who responded to this question:

 The Chief Marketing Officer of IBM was asked; “What’s the top skill that marketing organizations need to master to be successful?”
 Response: “Writing skills.”

 CMOs often see content marketing as a new vertical skill.
 They see it no different than adding SEO, SEM or social marketing capabilities.
 Content Marketing is completely different.

 Today’s marketing is content driven to engage the buyer earlier than ever.
 Writing is a ‘horizontal’ skill required across the marketing team.
 CMOs expect every member of their team to have strategic thinking capabilities.
 No exception.
 The capability of writing content is no different.

 Writing is an essential foundation for success in today’s content-driven market.
 Marketing has a bigger role than ever to play engaging early stage buyers.
 Buyers fend off sales people until they are deep in the evaluation process.
 Content Marketing fills the gap between what buyers want and brands produce.

 While the CMO must require the full team to write content, it does make sense in a modern B2B marketing team to be supported by a staff writer.
 This writer works best with a journalism background and they have insider access to subject matter experts.
 The staff writer tackles the largest assignments and learns the business in ways the outsource agencies often don’t.